Book Review of "Martyr" written by Kaveh Akbar by Rey M. Rodríguez

 There are many places in the book where the dialogue rises to an ethereal, spiritual level, but one in particular comes late in the book.
 There is an exchange between Cyrus and his uncle who is elderly and still lives in Iran.
 Cyrus has called him not to learn how he is doing, but to see if the uncle knows the name of a painting that depicts a man in a black robe and a lamp riding a horse trying to give comfort to dying Iranian soldiers who think he is an angel.
 During the Iran-Iraq war, the uncle’s job every night after the battle was to get on a horse and wear a long, black robe.
 He wanted to give people a glimpse of an angel, of something celestial and holy in their last dying moments to embolden them in their dying to persuade them to die with dignity.
 Instead of answering the question, the uncle describes how a cassette of the “Allegri’s Miserere” had been stuck in his car’s audio player.
 The uncle explains, “And do you know what happened?
 What changed?”
 “What?” said Cyrus.
 “Nothing.
 If felt like a miracle every time.
 It didn’t matter if I came in just for the last minute, the last ninety seconds of the tape.
 There were five voices and I heard something new every time.
 The idea that someone, a child [Mozart], could hear it once or twice and remember everything, and I could hear it a thousand times like I’d never heard it once before?
 What does that tell you?”
 (Akbar 228).
 Cyrus is unable to answer.
 He was confused by the question.
 He had never even heard the music.
 The uncle responds, “You wouldn’t understand even if you heard it, nephew.
 Get it?
 I listened to it and see God in it because I’ve been God. . . .”
 (Akbar 229).
 It is an extraordinary exchange because some things just can’t be explained unless lived.
 When trying to create sublime art, the artist must have been exposed to it or have experienced it in life. it is almost an invitation to go an seek great art and have it transform you.
 I invite you to read this book because it will enrich your ideas of life and death.

 Rey M. Rodríguez is a writer, advocate, and attorney.
 He lives in Pasadena, California.
 He is working on a novel set in Mexico City and a non-fiction history of a prominent nonprofit in East LA.
 He has attended the Yale Writers' Workshop multiple times and Palabras de Pueblo workshop once.
 He also participates in Story Studio's Novel in a Year Program.
 He is a first-year fiction creative writing student at the Institute for American Indian Arts' MFA Program.
 This fall his poetry will be published in Huizache.
-His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Charter House's blog, IAIA's journal, Pleiades Magazine, and Los Angeles Review.
+His other interviews and book reviews are at La Bloga, the world's longest-established Chicana-Chicano, Latina-Latino literary blog, Chapter House's Storyteller’s blog, IAIA's literary journal, Pleiades Magazine, and Los Angeles Review.